shaandesai1/CNN_Magnetism_Project/README.md

 <img src="sivadas.png">
 </p>

-<p align="center">Figure x.3 pathways presented for Nearest Neighbor exchange. a) represents the second nearest neighbor, b) the third and c) the first (direct exchange-vertical and superexchange- 87.9 angle). <p align="center">
+<p align="center">Figure x.3 pathways presented for Nearest Neighbor exchange. a) represents the second nearest neighbor, b) the third and c) the first (direct exchange-vertical and superexchange- 87.9 angle). </p>

 These results inspired us to ask the following question: can we find evidence of exchange interactions (patterns) by analyzing the spin density profiles (images) of 2-D materials?
 One natural approach for this was to use a convolutional neural network (CNN).